Ferrite-FEM/Ferrite.jl/README.md

 ## Questions

-If you have questions about Ferrite.jl you're welcome to reach out to us on the [Julia Slack][julia-slack] under `#ferrite-fem` or on [Zulip][julia-zulip] under `#Ferrite.jl`.
+If you have questions about Ferrite you're welcome to reach out to us on the [Julia Slack][julia-slack] under `#ferrite-fem` or on [Zulip][julia-zulip] under `#Ferrite.jl`.
 Alternatively you can start a [new discussion][gh-discussion] in the discussion forum on the repository.
-Feel free to ask us even if you are not sure the problem is with Ferrite.jl.
+Feel free to ask us even if you are not sure the problem is with Ferrite.

 If you encounter what you think is a bug please report it, see [CONTRIBUTING.md](CONTRIBUTING.md#reporting-issues) for more information.